pillarjs/resolve-path/README.md

 [![Build Status][travis-image]][travis-url]
 [![Test Coverage][coveralls-image]][coveralls-url]

-Resolve a path against a root path with validation against common malicious attacks.
+Resolve a relative path against a root path with validation.

 This module would protect against commons attacks like `GET /../file.js` which reaches outside the root folder.